Angeles National Forest: Wildfires

-Loop Fire
+Loop Fire (1966)

-On 1 November 1966, a fire started at 5:19 a.m. on the Los Pinetos Nike Site (LA-94).
+On November 1, 1966, a fire started at 5:19 a.m. on the Los Pinetos Nike Site (LA-94).
 The fire spread, threatening medical facilities and residential areas south edge of the national forest.
-12 firefighters with United States Forest Service's El Cariso "Hot Shot" crew were killed they were caught in a flare up in a canyon.
+12 firefighters with United States Forest Service's El Cariso "Hot Shot" crew were killed when they were caught in a flare up in a canyon.
 11 more firefighters were seriously burned in the incident.
-The fire was brought under control on at 1:00 p.m. on 2 November, having burned 2,028 acres.
+The fire was brought under control at 1:00 p.m. on November 2, having burned 2,028 acres.

-Station Fire
+Station Fire (2009)

 In the Station Fire, more than 161000 acre of the forest were burned by an arson fire that began on August 26, 2009, near Angeles Crest Highway in La Cañada and quickly spread, fueled by dry brush that had not burned for over 150 years.
 The fire burned for more than a month and was the worst in Los Angeles County history, charring 250 mi2, approximately one-fourth of the forest; displacing wildlife, and destroying 91 homes, cabins and outbuildings and the family-owned Hidden Springs Cafe.